Claude Hayes (artist): Early life

-Hayes was born in Dublin, Ireland, in 1852, shortly before his parents moved to London.
+Hayes was born in Dublin, Ireland, in 1852, shortly before his parents moved to London (his father had been born in Bristol).
 He inherited his artistic talent from his father, Edwin Hayes, RI, who was a distinguished marine painter.
 Claude Hayes was determined to follow in his father's footsteps and was always practising drawing.
 However, his father wanted him to follow a business career and did not encourage his artistic endeavours.
 He sent his son to a private school in Loughborough, England.
 After school Hayes ran away to sea rather than follow his father's wishes.
 He is likely to have sailed initially as an apprentice, but was later onboard the Golden Fleece, one of the transport ships used in the 1867–8 British expedition to Abyssinia, which was commanded by Sir Robert Napier.

 While at sea, he made sketches, which he sent home.
 This led his father, apparently for the first time, to recognise his son's talent.
 By this time, however, Hayes had made his way to the USA, taking odd jobs whenever he could find them and gradually making his way westward, apparently intending to become a cowboy.
 He worked at various jobs, supplemented by money by portraits in charcoal or pencil.
 After about one year he returned to London and studied at the Heatherley School of Fine Art before entering the Royal Academy Schools, where he completed the three-year course.
 In 1876, one of his oil paintings, entitled Landscape with Figure, was accepted for the Royal Academy Summer Exhibition.
 From that time until two years before his death, he was represented at the Exhibition every year, with the exception of two, when he did not submit a contribution, exhibiting a total of 82 works.
 After finishing his course at the Royal Academy Schools, he, like several Irish painters, studied in Antwerp, under Charles Verlat.